perlpunk/yamltidy/README.md

 yamltidy tests are using the [YAML Test Suite](https://github.com/yaml/yaml-test-suite).

-The tests currently make sure that at least the yamltidy output semantically matches the input.
+The tests currently make sure that the yamltidy output is valid and semantically matches the input.

 ## Implementation